 What should you know today if you are thinking about selling a restaurant?
 The restaurant resale market has drastically changed from January 2020 to now.
 The Covid-19 pandemic has reset the restaurant market for available restaurant lease spaces, restaurant price valuations, and increased buyer’s negotiating power.

-Dominique Maddox an Atlanta Restaurant Broker and Founder of EATS Restaurant Brokers says, “ Restaurant owners have to be honest with themselves about the value of their restaurant in today’s market.
+Dominique Maddox a Restaurant Broker and Founder of EATS Restaurant Brokers says, “ Restaurant owners have to be honest with themselves about the value of their restaurant in today’s market.
 The Covid-19 pandemic reduced the 2020 restaurant valuations based on 2019 sales numbers for a majority of restaurants.

 Some of the buyer’s offers I receive today to present to sellers would have been offensive and considered low in January are now being accepted by sellers in July and August.”.